MetOffice/CSET/docs/source/getting-started/visualise-recipe.rst

 ``write.write_cube_to_nc`` operators to be plotted and saved.

 You now know how to visualise a recipe, and a little about the operators it is made up of.
-In the next tutorial you will learn to make your own recipe.
+In :doc:`the next tutorial <create-first-recipe>` you will learn to make your own recipe.